|Archaeology Tour||Architecture Tour||Craft Art Tours||Gardens Tour||Gastronomy Tours||History Tour|

 HAND UP versus HAND OUT

-Help enable the next generation of local ceramicists via a percentage of the tour proceeds that contributes towards an Emerging Potters Fund administered by the dynamic Cape Craft & Design Institute (CC&DI)
+A percentage of the tour proceeds will contribute towards an Emerging Potters Fund administered by the Craft & Design Institute

 Ceramics in the Cape ~Tour: Description